lonyelon/Opencraft/README.md

 # Opencraft

-Opencraft is a 3D sandbox game based on Minecraft.
+Opencraft is a 3D open source sandbox game based on Minecraft.
 The game is fully written on C++.

+## Compatibility
+The game currently **runs on ArchLinux** without problems.
+A port to other Linux distros is being worked on.
+The Windows version will have to wait, since threading works differently on Windows.

 ## Build and installation